monjohn/focusworks.dev/posts/2020-06-02-using-react-navigation-with-okta.md

 export default Navigation
 ```

-We render the signup screen if the user is not authenticated.
-This file serves as the destination for the redirect from Okta.
-I tried using the home page for this but ended up in a loop.
+As you can see in the code above, we render the Signup screen if the user is not authenticated.
+The main purpose of this file is to serve as the destination for the redirect from Okta.
+I originally used the home page for this but ended up in a loop.
 Moving this to a new route solved the problem.
 Here is the simple file.

 #### Signin.tsx